-Chair: James Lujan (Taos Pueblo), MFA Fulltime Faculty: Craig Tompkins, MFA Kahlil Hudson (Tlingit), MFA Visiting Faculty: Amber-Dawn Bear Robe (Blackfoot from Siksika Nation), MA Adjunct Faculty: Peter Kershaw Digital Dome & Production Resource Manager/Faculty: Mats Reiniusson, MFA Production Resources Technician: Joseph Turnipseed (Aztec) The Department of Cinematic Arts & Technology at IAIA features state-of-the-art, cutting edge digital technology.
-This includes four digital classrooms with projectors and nonlinear editing stations, a fully articulating digital dome, a broadcast studio, a green screen, a 3D scanner, sound studio, motion capture system, and visual effects and animation capabilities.
-Additionally, we are equipped with high-definition digital cinema cameras, audio gear, light kits and a full range of support services to empower our aspiring digital storytellers.
+The Department of Cinematic Arts & Technology at IAIA provides its students with access to state-of-the-art, cutting edge digital technology.
+This includes four digital classrooms with projectors and computer editing stations, a fully articulating digital dome, a broadcast studio, a green screen, a 3D scanner and printer, and visual effects and animation software.
+Additionally, the department is equipped with high-definition digital cinema cameras (including the high-end, motion picture industry standard RED camera for senior thesis projects), audio gear, light kits, dolly and a full range of support services to empower future cinematic storytellers.
 Outside of the Orange and Olive Rooms in the Library and Technology Center, a monitor has been set up to display the past and current work of IAIA's student filmmakers.

-Each semester, a showcase of current student work is shown in the Auditorium and/or the Digital Dome and is open to the public.
-Students are encouraged to submit their best work to film festivals, and many IAIA students have had their films screened at festivals all over the country.
+Each semester, a showcase of current student work is screened in the LTC Auditorium and is open to the public.
+Students are encouraged to submit their work to film festivals, and many have had their films screened at festivals all over the country and internationally.
+Furthermore, IAIA's film students have received award recognition from the Rocky Mountain Student Emmys, the New Mexico Film Foundation Student Filmmaker's Showcase, the New Mexico Women in Film Fiesta, the Phoenix Film Festival, the Taos Shortz Film Festival, and the AIHEC student film festival.
+The Department of Cinematic Arts & Technology has the distinction of being the only film program in New Mexico accredited by the National Association of Schools of Art and Design.